3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

   - **system_degradation_probability**: Not available yet.

 .. important::
-  Currently, the process covariance matrix used for the statical analysis is the identity matrix.
-This will be configurable in future versions of the RDM.
+  The process covariance matrix used for the statical analysis is currently the identity matrix.

 Node Health
 -----------

 Typical autonomy stacks are composed of **multiple nodes**, each responsible for a specific task.
 The Node Health module monitors the health of these nodes by checking if they are running and if they are publishing data properly.
-This module is useful for detecting issues like node crashes or communication issues between nodes.
-This is particularly useful for nodes like Localization and Perception that are critical to the RAM's proper operation.
+This module is useful for detecting issues like node crashes or communication loses between nodes.
+This is critical for nodes like Localization and Perception that are central to the RAM's proper operation.

 A node is defined by the set of topics it publishes.
 The Node Health module monitors the health of the nodes by checking if the topics are being published and if the data is consistent with the expected values.